csvpath/csvpath/docs/variables.md

 - "Remote" - remote reference are pointer to the results and metadata of other csvpaths

 A local reference does not need a name after the `$`.
 Remote references require a named-result name that the CsvPaths instance can use to provide access to the data.
 Remote references look like:

 ```bash
     $mynamed_paths.variables.my_other_var.my_other_tracking_value
 ```

 The variable references you use in `print()` can also point to indexes into stack variables.
 Stack variables are the list-type variables created with the `push()` function.
 References to stack variable indexes in print strings look like:

 ```bash
     $.variables.my_stack.2
 ```

+Since stack indexes are 0-based, this reference would resolve to the third item on the stack.

 <a name="sharing"></a>
 ## Sharing Variables Between CsvPath Instances

 Using a CsvPaths instance you can setup and coordinate the action of multiple CsvPath instances.
 While there is no shared variable space across the CsvPath instances being managed by a CsvPaths instance, the set of CsvPath instances can access each other's variables using references.

-This means that each CsvPath instance has read-only access to the state of the other CsvPath instances, allowing signaling and coordination between them.
-The federated variables are namespaced by the name of the set of CsvPath instances, their named-paths name.
+Each CsvPath instance in the set of instances has read-only access to the state of the other CsvPath instances.
+This access allows signaling and coordination between them.
+The federated variables are namespaced by the name of the set of CsvPath instances, their named-paths (and/or identical named-results) name.
+Since the namespace is federated under one named-paths name, changes made by a csvpath are local to its CsvPath instance but effectively overwrite any same-name variable that is run before.
+From a reference's point of view, two variables with the same name, each in its own csvpath run by a separate CsvPath instance, are the same variable.

-For example, consider a named-paths called `sharing_example` that has this form:
+For example, consider a named-paths set of csvpaths called `sharing_example` that has this form:

 ```bash
     ~ id: day-one ~